IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

     > User-Agent: curl/7.54.0
     > Accept: */*
     >
-    < HTTP/1.1 200 OK
+    < HTTP/1.1 302 Found
+    < X-DNS-Prefetch-Control: off
+    < X-Frame-Options: SAMEORIGIN
+    < Strict-Transport-Security: max-age=15552000; includeSubDomains
+    < X-Download-Options: noopen
+    < X-Content-Type-Options: nosniff
+    < X-XSS-Protection: 1; mode=block
     < X-Powered-By: Express
+    < Location: /quote
+    < Vary: Accept
-    < Content-Type: text/html; charset=utf-8
+    < Content-Type: text/plain; charset=utf-8
-    < Content-Length: 19
+    < Content-Length: 28
-    < ETag: W/"13-0ErcqB22cNteJ3vXrBgUhlCj8os"
-    < Date: Mon, 21 Oct 2019 12:09:49 GMT
+    < Date: Mon, 21 Oct 2019 18:30:20 GMT
     < Connection: keep-alive
     <
     * Connection #0 to host localhost left intact Hello from Appsody!
     ```

-    As you should see, because the stack now incorporates helmet, our application also runs with this protection.
+    As you should see, because the stack now incorporates helmet, the HTTP headers have changes, and our application runs with this protection.
+The inclusion of helmet is just an example of some of the security hardening you might want to take within your own enterprise.

     A final step is to switch the actual quote-frontend application we built in [Exercise 2](/workshop/exercise-2/README.md) to use our new stack (rather than the original `nodejs-express` stack).